Jacques Nasser: Early positions (1968–1997)

 Upon graduating, in 1968 the 20-year-old Nasser joined Ford as a financial analyst, working at the head office in Australia.
 In 1973 he joined Ford's global financial staff and transferred to Ford's North American Truck Operations in the United States.
-Afterwards, he returned to Australia to work as a manager of product programming and financial analysis, before joining Ford's International Automotive Operations.
+Afterward, he returned to Australia to work as a manager of product programming and financial analysis, before joining Ford's International Automotive Operations.
 While with the international division, he helped oversee Asia-Pacific and Latin American operations.
 While working in Argentina, Nasser was notably kidnapped by political extremists, being returned to the Ford plant two days later.

 Nasser helped in the negotiations of Ford's South African joint venture program in 1982.
 The following year, he developed a business and operating plan for Ford's Hermosillo Assembly Plant in Mexico.
 In 1987 Nasser became the first director and vice president of Autolatina, a joint venture between Ford and Volkswagen in Brazil and Argentina.
 While remaining in charge of Autolatina, in 1989 he also took charge of Ford Australia, where he had started his career.
 He remained president and CEO of Ford Australia until 1993, where he picked up the corporate nicknames "Jac the Knife" for cost-cutting efficiencies.
 He was also dubbed "Black Jack" for his ability to keep numbers north of red.
 On 1 January 1993, Nasser was elected chairman of the board of Ford Europe, a role he maintained until 1996.
 He was promoted to vice president of Ford Motor Company in 1993 as well, becoming Ford's group vice president of product development in 1994.
 While in his position of Ford's VP, Fortune writes that he developed a reputation for working 18-hour days and regularly interacting with Ford employees via a newsletter.
 Wrote Fortune about his time as VP, "if Ford is a religion, then Nasser is the head preacher."
 On 1 November 1996, he began heading Ford Automotive Operations.
 Nasser was the featured speaker at the 1998 New York International Auto Show (NYIAS).